mx-2/oxylite-icon-theme/README.md

 modern SVG technology.

 It is based on Oxygen, Adwaita and others.
-Currently, this icon theme is tested on Gnome and works best on HiDPI monitors.
+Currently, this icon theme is tested on Gnome and KDE and works best on HiDPI monitors.

 ## PNG version

-The `oxylite-png` version of this theme uses pre-rendered PNGs for use on systems that so not support all required SVG features, like KDE Plasma 5.
+The `oxylite-png` version of this theme uses pre-rendered PNGs for use on systems that so not support all required SVG features, like KDE Plasma.

 ## License